NicolasGerhardt/GC_Lab_6/README.md

 Pair up with a classmate and write a cash register or self-service terminal for some kind of retial location.

 ## Requirements
-- [ ] Your solution must include a product class with a name category, description and price for each item.
+- [x] Your solution must include a product class with a name category, description and price for each item.
-- [ ] Your store/menu must have 12 items minimum; you can instantiate them from main.
+- [x] Your store/menu must have 12 items minimum; you can instantiate them from main.
-- [ ] Present a menu to the user and let them choose an item ordered
+- [x] Present a menu to the user and let them choose an item ordered
 	- [ ] Allow the user to choose a quantity for the item ordered
 	- [ ] Give he user a line total (item price * qty)
-- [ ] Either through the menu or  a separate question, allow them to re-display the menu and to complete the purchase
+- [x] Eitther through the menu or  a separate question, allow them to re-display the menu and to complete the purchase
 - [ ] When the user asks to cmplete the purchase
 	- [ ] Give a the subtotal
 	- [ ] Ask for payment in cash, ask for amount tendered ad provide change